universal-packages/universal-text-wrap/README.md

   ```

 - **`height`** `number`
   Truncates the text so that it fits the height.
-If not provided, the text will be wrapped only to the width.
+If not provided, the text will be wrapped only to the width. if the `hight` is greater to the number of lines, the text will be filled with spaces if `fillBlock` is `true`.

   ```js
   const wrappedTextFillBlock = wrapText('This is some super long text', { width: 10, height: 2 })